llooker/google_ga360/README.md

 * **Available Explores**: Recall from above, that each ``extends`` field but must declared to allow users to Explore on a view.

-### Bringing in Custom User Segments
+### Bringing in Custom User Segments and Goals

-* Google Analytics provides great, out-of-the-box capabilities to create user segments based on up to 5 dimensions (e.g. demographic info, referral path, etc.).
+* **Customer User Segments**: Google Analytics provides great, out-of-the-box capabilities to create user segments based on up to 5 dimensions (e.g. demographic info, referral path, etc.).
 While these custom user segments are not exported to the GAP data set natively, it's easier, and more flexible, to recreate these segments in Looker.
 Simply create a dimension using a `Case When` statement, including all of the dimensions you'd like to filter on.
 Alternatively, you can create a filtered measure instead.
 Plus, you can include as many filters as you'd like to really hone in on specific user cohorts.
 Your assigned looker analyst or support chat can help you build in this logic if you get confused.

+* **Goals**: Goal configured in Google Analytics Console are not natively exported into the BigQuery datasets.
+Similar to custom segments, we can recreate this logic in LookML, which allows for even greater flexibility, sophisticated analysis, and seamless shareability across all users.
+Examples of more sophisticated goals include:
+  * **Partial form completion** – User fills out fills out the first page of a form but does not complete it
+  * **Condition on earlier steps** – User completes a conversion immediately after interacting with a promotion
+  * **Condition on custom dimension** – Goal was completed by a certain type of user

 ### Connecting to Other Data Sources